simondilhas/practice_circle/docs/index.md

 # The Practice Circle Manifesto

-Modern life knows how to produce but not how to be.
+Modern life excels at production but has forgotten meaning.
 We work faster, know more, and feel less.
 The Practice Circle rebuilds that lost balance — through practice, not belief — grounding awareness in the body and structuring collective growth around clarity, accountability, and freedom.